digicatapult/sqnc-documentation/docs/tokenModels/index.md

 - deriving the necessary guard rails (restrictions) to ensure integrity of data within transactions (and therefore on chain).
 - deriving the user-facing API routes required to run process flows via [dscp-api](https://github.com/digicatapult/dscp-api).
 This includes database schema for local representation of tokens.

-Some of the steps we could take to make token modelling easier:
+In our roadmap, we plan on implementing:

-    - implement re-usable token types, roles and metadata.
+    - re-usable token types, roles and metadata.
-    - implement re-usable process flows.
+    - re-usable process flows.
-    - create a visual framework for defining new token types, roles, metadata and process flows.
+    - a visual framework for defining new token types, roles, metadata and process flows.
 A 'skilled technical user' with domain knowledge could design flow diagrams to be interpreted by a DSCP expert into transactions (with guard rails), API routes and database schema.
 A visual tool would aim to reduce the knowledge required for a user to start a DSCP project - especially in terms of needing to understand blockchain idiosyncrasies.
-    - create a data schema for representing token type, roles and metadata and process flows.
+    - a data schema for representing token type, roles and metadata and process flows.
 The schema could be programmatically interpreted to generate transactions (with guard rails) and API routes.
-    - export the visual diagram to that data schema.
+    - export of the visual diagram to that data schema.

 ## READMEs